Security-Onion-Solutions/securityonion-docs/homenet.rst

 Homenet
 =======

 The homenet variable defines the networks that are considered home networks (those networks that you are monitoring and defending).
-It is used for :ref:`suricata` and, starting in Security Onion 2.3.110, for :ref:`zeek` as well.
+It is used for :ref:`suricata` and for :ref:`zeek` as well.
 The default value is RFC1918 private address space:

 .. image:: images/19_setup_homenet.png
   :target: _images/19_setup_homenet.png